 Minimum wage is a topic that will be debated about until the end of time; those in charge of paying employees will always wish their labor costs were lower and those that work for minimum wage will always fight for an increase in the amount they get paid.
 Neither side will be satisfied and that means for as long as there will be employers paying employees and employees working for employers that a minimum wage debate will always be around, which will pretty much be forever.

-The reason why there's such a thing as minimum wage when it comes to reception jobs with a dentist office such as Infinity Dental Group or fast food customer service jobs at White Castle so that the working class are provided with a way to afford a decent standard of living, while also playing a part in reducing poverty and a minimum wage also makes businesses become more efficient in the way they manage their operations and finances.
+The reason why there's such a thing as minimum wage when it comes to reception jobs with a construction company, such as this water damage restoration company, or fast food customer service jobs at White Castle so that the working class are provided with a way to afford a decent standard of living, while also playing a part in reducing poverty and a minimum wage also makes businesses become more efficient in the way they manage their operations and finances.

 You probably know already that the minimum wage is the lowest hourly, daily or monthly amount an employer is obligated to pay their employees for the labor they provide them, be it mowing lawns or stocking movies.
 What you might not know is who sets the minimum wage and how that figure is reached.
 The simple answer to that is governments are in charge of setting what the minimum wage should be.